2019–20 Child Care WAGE$® National Participant Outcomes, Outputs and Demographics

 Educated, compensated and consistent/stable teachers are critical to the successful growth and development of young children.
 WAGE$ is an evidence-informed model that advances the education level of early educators, increases their compensation levels and results in the retention of a qualified early care and education workforce.

-- 61% - WAGE$ participants who either have an Associate of Applied Science Degree in Early Childhood Education or higher or who submitted documentation that they had completed additional coursework.
+Education — 61% of WAGE$ participants either have an Associate of Applied Science Degree in Early Childhood Education or higher or submitted documentation that they had completed additional coursework